brianhcruz/brianhcruz.github.io/lab6/index.md

 ## Setup

 To begin, I loaded the packages required to download and process the data.
-The *tidyverse package* is a collection of other packages which facilitate general data science functions, while the *tidycensus* packages facilitate easy downloading of Census Bureau data for analysis and manipulation with *tidyverse* features.
-The *sf* package allows us to read and andencode spatial data in R. A personal API key is also needed to download Census Bureau data with the *tidyverse* package.
+The *tidyverse* package is a collection of other packages which facilitate general data science functions, while the *tidycensus* packages facilitate easy downloading of Census Bureau data for analysis and manipulation.
+The *sf* package allows us to read and and encode spatial features in R. A personal API key is also needed to download Census Bureau data with the *tidyverse* package.

 ```{r}